purplebugs/eik-search/README.md

 Work in progress...

-Current status: Ability to spin up Elasticsearch and Kibana quickly, add an index containing hardcoded data for use while developing search, run search queries
+Current status: Ability to spin up Elasticsearch and Kibana quickly, add an index containing hardcoded data for use while developing search, run search queries, run node.js app that currently does nothing much

 ## Pre-Requisites